 A picture of meI received a B.Sc.
 (2009) and M.Sc.
 (2011) in Mathematics from Università degli Studi di Milano.
 In 2016 I obtained a Ph.D. in Mathematical Models and Methods in Engineering from Politecnico di Milano, with a thesis titled Statistical methods for omics data (Advisor: Piercesare Secchi; Co-advisors: Laura M. Sangalli and Simone Vantini).
 In 2016 I joined the Department of Statistics of the Pennsylvania State University, working as Postdoctoral Researcher with Francesca Chiaromonte and Kateryna D. Makova, and from 2017 as Bruce Lindsay Visiting Assistant Professor.

-Currently I am an Associate Professor in the Department of Operations and Decision Systems at Université Laval, and I am affiliated with the Department of Statistics of the Pennsylvania State University and the CHU de Québec – Université Laval research center (Population health and optimal health practices axis).
+Currently, I am the Chairholder of the Research Chair in Statistical Learning and an Associate Professor in the Department of Operations and Decision Systems at Université Laval, and I am affiliated with the Department of Statistics of the Pennsylvania State University and the CHU de Québec – Université Laval research center (Population health and optimal health practices axis).

 I am also a member of the Institute Intelligence and Data and the Big Data Research Center of Université Laval, the Center for medical genomics of the Pennsylvania State University, and of CIRRELT (Interuniversity Research Centre on Enterprise, Networks, Logistics and Transportation).